43 Father's Day Trivia Questions [With Answers]

 Answer: 58 years.
 Mother’s Day was made federal in 1914 under Woodrow Wilson.
 Father’s Day was made federal in 1972 under Richard Nixon.

-The catch is informal events vs federal recognition.
-Both holidays were held in some form before the law caught up.
+Informal events and federal recognition are two different clocks.
+Both holidays were celebrated in some form well before the law caught up.
 But the federal-recognition gap is exactly 58 years.
-It’s why early 20th-century retailers pushed Mother’s Day hard while quietly resisting Father’s Day for decades.
+That’s why early 20th-century retailers leaned hard into Mother’s Day while quietly resisting Father’s Day for decades.

 43. How many children did Sonora Smart Dodd’s father raise alone after his wife died in childbirth?
 (Hard)